 Arugula/rocket :: asparagus :: broccoli :: celery :: cabbage :: spring greens :: wild garlic / ramsons :: spinach :: salad leaves :: strawberries (later in spring) :: elderflowers (later in spring) :: wood sorrel :: mallow :: nettles :: new potatoes :: Douglas fir tips :: lilac :: chives :: dandelions :: peas :: radish :: rhubarb :: fiddle heads

-NurtureStore subscribers can print a free spring Eating the Seasons poster (see below) and use it as your shopping list.
+You can print the spring Eating the Seasons poster from the Seasons School Spring Curriculum and use it as your shopping list.

 How to eat more seasonally

 Some changes are easy to make and others involve more foraging and cooking adventures.